fff7d1bc/mdev-like-a-boss/README.rst

 =======
 One of udev's features is config keymaps when it detect specified vendor.
 Mdev does not do so, mdev is for /dev, not for all-other-things.
 In order to make your special keys working you need to assign keycode to them.
 You can generate proper setkeycodes commands from udev's sources with ``get-keys.awk`` script. like::

-        awk -f keymaps/get-keys.awk /usr/include/linux/input.h /PATH/TO/UDEV/SOURCE/DIR/src/keymap/keymaps/dell
+        awk -f keymaps/get-keys.awk /usr/include/linux/input.h /PATH/TO/UDEV/SOURCE/DIR/src/keymap/keymaps/NAME

-To make life easier, keymaps/ dir contain already generated scripts from udev-182's keymaps files.
-All what you need is to put ``/opt/mdev/keymaps/dell.sh`` into one of your startup scripts.
+To make life easier, ``keymap`` dir contain already generated scripts from udev-182's keymaps files.
+All what you need is to put ``/opt/mdev/keymaps/NAME.sh`` into one of your startup scripts.

 Random notes
 ============